Alexis Skyy Teases Fans In Nude Crocheted Bikini In New Beach Photos

 “You is a amazing lady. [three heart-eyes emoji] Luv u lex,” raved a fourth fan.

-Alexis has been flaunting her bikini bod to her fans as of recent.
+Alexis has been flaunting her bikini body to her fans recently.
 As The Inquisitr has previously shared, on June 6, she posted another slideshow of herself enjoying a day at the beach.
 This time around, she rocked a Chanel bikini that was black with the iconic brand logo in white.
 Her bikini top was so small that it only featured two small pieces of fabric that served to cover her nipples.
 Beside her was a large Chanel bag as well.